 The Virginia opossum is a gray, heavyset mammal found throughout the Chesapeake Bay watershed.

 The Virginia rail is a small bird with a pig-like grunting call that can be found in the fresh and brackish marshes of the Chesapeake region year-round.

 The white-tailed deer is a brownish, medium-sized deer.
 It is found in forests, farms, parks and backyards throughout the Chesapeake Bay watershed.

 Wild rice is a native annual grass with feathery flowers on top of a tall, round stem.
 It grows in freshwater marshes throughout the Chesapeake Bay region.

 The willet is a large, grayish-brown sandpiper with a distinctive black and white wing pattern.
 It lives in the Chesapeake Bay’s salt marshes and on tidal flats from spring through autumn.

-The wood duck is a beautifully colored dabbling duck with an iridescent green head, red eyes and white stripes on the head and body.
-It lives in the Chesapeake Bay region’s freshwater wetlands and streams from spring through autumn.
+The wood duck is a beautifully colored dabbling duck with a green head, red eyes and white stripes on the head and body.
+It lives in the Chesapeake Bay region's freshwater wetlands and streams from spring through autumn.

 The wood frog is a small amphibian with a characteristic black marking on its face that resembles a robber’s mask.
 It can be found in forests and wetlands throughout the Chesapeake Bay region.